zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/mendix-cloud-genai/mendix-cloud-grp.md

 * Get insight into consumption of input/output tokens against entitlements for Models
 * Manage content for Knowledge Bases
 * Manage team access to all resources
-* Create & manage connection keys to connect your apps with all resources
+* Create and manage connection keys to connect your apps with all resources
-* Track activity logs for team access & connection key management
+* Track activity logs for team access and connection key management

 ## Mendix Cloud GenAI Connector

 The [Mendix Cloud GenAI connector](/appstore/modules/genai/mx-cloud-genai/MxGenAI/) lets you utilize Mendix Cloud GenAI resource packs directly within your Mendix application.
 It allows you to integrate generative AI by dragging and dropping common operations from its toolbox.

-## Regional availability
+## Regional Availability

 Mendix Cloud GenAI Resource Packs are available in the following regions of Mendix Cloud: